Zoidiano0/Sensus/README.md

 # How to use Sensus
 A simple example of using the library stored in a file example.cpp.
-You can compile it using: g++ sensus-test.cpp -o sensus
+You can compile it using: g++ example.cpp -o example
 After compilation, you can run the sample using the command:
-./sensus-test
+./example